New York Cheesecake Fudge

 - Line a 13”x9” pan with non-stick foil; set aside.

-- In a large, heavy saucepan, combine sugar, marshmallows, butter, heavy cream and salt.4 ½ cup sugar, 2 sticks unsalted butter, 1 cup heavy cream, 10 ounce mini marshmallows, ¾ teaspoon salt
+- In a large, heavy saucepan, combine sugar, marshmallows, butter, heavy cream and salt.4 ½ cup (864 g) sugar, 2 (248 g) sticks unsalted butter, 1 cup (240 ml) heavy cream, 10 ounce (283 g) mini marshmallows, ¾ teaspoon (5 g) salt

 - Using an electric hand mixer, mix on high speed until smooth and creamy.

-- Sprinkle the chunks of graham cracker crust over the fudge, reserving the finer crumbs for later use.
+- Pour about 1/2 of the fudge into the prepared pan.
+Sprinkle the chunks of graham cracker crust over the fudge, reserving the finer crumbs for later use on the top of the fudge.

 - Pour the remaining fudge over the graham cracker crust, quickly and carefully spread the fudge to completely cover the chunks of graham cracker crust.